CalthorpeAnalytics/uf-fs-codetest/README.md

 ### Basic Requirements
 1. There is an API endpoint to request city data
    1. We strongly recommend you use the scaffolded Express server
-   2. You're welcome to use a different Node server framework, or even a different language, if you prefer.
+   2. You're welcome to use a different Node server framework, or even a different language if you prefer.
 However, keep in mind you have 45 minutes to solve all Basic Requirements.
 2. The clients calls the endpoint and uses the data to:
    1. render an alphabetically sorted list of cities in the Panel component
    2. render map pins/markers in the correct locations (using provided Pin component)